verge-io/docs/docs/public/ProductGuide/wireguardconfig.md

 -   ***Peer IP*** - the IP address that routes the traffic here; typically this is the internal address assigned to the local interface on this peer.
 -   ***Public Key*** - the 64base public key from the peer.
-> If the peer is another VergeIO system, this key can be copied from the dashboard on that system, using the copy icon.{.is-success}
+> If the peer is another VeregOS system, this key can be copied from the dashboard on that system, using the copy icon.{.is-success}
 -   ***Preshared Key (optional)*** - can be entered to provide an extra layer of security.
 This allows for symmetrical encryption to be used in addition to the required public-private key pair encryption.
 If a preshared key is entered here, the same key must be entered in the configuration at the associated peer.
 -   ***Allowed IPs*** - one or more IP address segments, in CIDR format (e.g. 192.168.0.1/24; 10.135.12.65/27;10.10.125.9/29); these are source addresses that will be allowed incoming from this peer and to which traffic will be routed for this peer.
 -   ***Configure Firewall*** - selection determines auto-configuration of firewall rules: